pravega/bookkeeper-operator/doc/upgrade-cluster.md

 # Bookkeeper cluster upgrade

-This document shows how to upgrade a Pravega cluster managed by the operator to a desired version while preserving the cluster's state and data whenever possible.
+This document shows how to upgrade a bookkeeper cluster managed by the bookkeeper operator to a desired version while preserving the cluster's state and data whenever possible.

 ## Overview